 - Reading Tips for Parents Brochure (ages 0-6)

-Order online, or print English (PDF) & Spanish (PDF)
+Order online in bulk, or print English (PDF) & Spanish (PDF)

-The Colorado State Library provides high-quality summer reading materials, mini-grants, and training to public libraries across the state.
+The Colorado State Library provides high-quality summer learning resources and training to public library staff across the state.

 An annual statewide book giveaway to instill a love of reading in every Colorado 4-year-old.

 A flexible program that encourages parents and caregivers to read at least 1000 books to their children before they reach kindergarten.

 A one-pager on selecting appropriate books for specific ages from birth-5